The Most Expensive Vehicles to Insure in 2026

 The BMW 7-Series is a luxury sedan that costs $1,761 per six-month policy to insure, making it the tenth most expensive vehicle in terms of auto insurance expenses.
 American Family could potentially provide the most savings at $891 for six months or $149 per month.
 Nationwide doesn't cost all that much more ($946) while Mercury is more expensive ($1,256) but still lower than the overall average insurance cost of the 7-Series.

-Most expensive cars to insure in 2020
+The most expensive vehicles to insure in 2020

 1. BMW i8